Dick Dock, the Lobster and the Crab

 Descriptions of Battles by Sea & Land by Robert Dighton (1752-1814) – Wellcome Collection

 For his lobster and crab, Dibdin chose a Chelsea and a Greenwich Pensioner respectively as these veterans were the most commonly associated with the lobster and crab tropes, appearing in paintings and etchings such as this one by Robert Dighton from 1801.
 Popular ‘smoking’ models of the characters were even produced, crafted from papier-mâché.
-A smoke pastille or lighted taper placed in the rear aperture producing realistic smoke puffs from the Pensioners pipes (a rare example can also be seen at the Reflecting Greenwich exhibition).
+A smoke pastille or lighted taper placed in the rear aperture producing realistic smoke puffs from the Pensioners pipes.

 Cruikshank however, replaced the retired Chelsea Pensioner with a serving Royal Marine, presumably as the Marines sailed with and fought alongside the sailors of the Royal Navy and as such, Hannibal would have been better placed to aid Dick Dock in his hour of need.
 Marines, like the majority of army infantry regiments of the period and the ex-army Chelsea Pensioners, were nicknamed ‘lobsters’ as the scarlet red uniform jackets or coats they wore resembled the colour of a boiled lobster.